 Next glue an assortment of Medium eggs to the bottom of the wreath reserving three for the end.

 Decide how many small eggs you will need to fill in the top of the wreath and start gluing them.

 Let glue dry.

 While the glue is drying, cut a small piece of the floral stem and place 3 medium eggs on it to create a hanging effect.
 Fold over the end of the stem.
 Glue for extra measure.

 Once the wreath is dry you can gift or hang up to enjoy a bit of Spring all day long.

 The best thing about this Easter Egg Crafts is that you can change it up with different colors based on what you find at your local store and create many different wreaths to hang in different rooms of your house or to give away as gifts.
 The options are only limited by your imagination.
-My daughter created this design and it came out perfectly, if you want to mix it up go ahead that is the best part about creating wreaths is how versatile and fun they can be.
+My daughter created this design and it came out perfectly.
+If you want to mix it up, go ahead and let you imagination be your guide.
+The best part about creating wreaths is making them your own creations!
+You’ll quickly see how versatile and fun these crafts can be.